 Velvetech updated the CMS accordingly, enabling the company to create new websites from the CMS, based on a template.

 Another significant improvement of the publishing process was integration with Dreamweaver.
 APA’s editorial staff relied heavily on Dreamweaver to edit site contents, and it was only logical to bring the two pieces together.

 The frosting on the cake became an option for scheduling post for autopublishing.

-Apache’s website served (and keeps serving) quite an impressive audience: investors, shareholders, media, government, career seekers, etc. All these people needed a way to interact with the brand.
+APA’s website served (and keeps serving) quite an impressive audience: investors, shareholders, media, government, career seekers, etc. All these people needed a way to interact with the brand.

 Velvetech helped the company to respond to this call in several ways:

 - Integration with social networks and support for social bookmarks;